Ellington Field Joint Reserve Base: Current status

-Ellington Field was officially inactivated by the Air Force in 1976 and all Air Force Reserve squadrons were transferred to other military facilities; however the Reserve components of the United States Armed Forces, such as the Texas Air National Guard, the Texas Army National Guard, the United States Army Reserve, United States Navy Reserve, United States Marine Corps Reserve, the United States Coast Guard (Coast Guard Air Station Houston) and the non-profit charitable youth program United States Naval Sea Cadet Corps still maintain a military presence at the base.
+Ellington Field was officially inactivated by the Air Force in 1976 and all Air Force Reserve squadrons were transferred to other military facilities; however the Reserve components of the United States Armed Forces, such as the Texas Air National Guard, the Texas Army National Guard, the United States Army Reserve, United States Navy Reserve, the United States Marine Corps Reserve, (1st Battalion, 23d Marines), the United States Coast Guard (Coast Guard Air Station Houston) and the non-profit charitable youth program United States Naval Sea Cadet Corps still maintain a military presence at the base.
 In 1984, the city of Houston purchased the non-military portion of Ellington to use as a third civil airport, and it was renamed Ellington Airport on 14 January 2009, while the military cantonment area is known as Ellington Field Joint Reserve Base and Coast Guard Air Station Houston.